levanduy99/Java-Coding/README.md

 A phrase is a **palindrome** if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and number.

 Given a string `s`, return `true` if it is a **palindrome**, or `false` otherwise.

+6. String to Integer (atoi)

+Implement the `myAtoi(String s)` function, which converts a string to a 32-bit signed integer (similar to C/C++ 's `atoi` function).

+The algorithm for `myAtoi(String s)` is as follow:

+- Read in and ignore any leading whitespace.
+- Check if the next character (if not already at the end of the string) is `'-'` or `'+'`.
+Read this character in if it is either.
+This determines if the final result is negative or positive respectively.
+Assume the result is positive if neither is present.
+- Read in next the character until the next non-digit character or the end of the input is reached.
+The rest of the string is ignored.
+- Convert these digits into an integer (i.e. `"123" -> 123`, `"0032" -> 32`).
+If no digits were read, then the integer is `0`.
+Change the sign as necessary

 ## Math
 1. Fizz Buzz